 Big Weekend Looms For Godolphin Stars

-Triple Group One winner Avilius produced an eye-catching run when he resumed in the Stakes and the stable flag bearer looks spot-on to defend his George Main title on Saturday.
+Triple Group One winner Avilius produced an eye-catching run when he resumed in the and the stable flag bearer looks spot-on to defend his George Main title on Saturday.

 Trainer James Cummings said the team was delighted with the way Avilius had come through his first-up test where he dropped back from the outside gate before driving late to finish just behind the placings.